martin-ueding/vigilant-crypto-snatch/docs/developing.md

 If you want to contribute, that's awesome!
 It is best if you get in touch first, then we can discuss the best way to add your idea.

+We try to develop this in a *Clean Code* way, with the least amount of coupling.
+We also follow the [Hypermodern Python](https://medium.com/@cjolowicz/hypermodern-python-d44485d9d769) series for project layout and choice of tooling.

 ## Development setup

 This project is written in Python.
 It uses [Poetry](https://python-poetry.org/) to manage the project and its dependencies.